Femtoscopic study of the $\Lambda\alpha$ interaction: Methods

 Next, we construct $\Lambda\alpha$ potential models based on the Skyrme-type $\Lambda$ potentials in nuclear matter, Chi3~\cite{Jinno:2023xjr} and LY-IV~\cite{Lanskoy:1997xq}.
 The Chi3 potential is constructed by reproducing the results of the density dependence~\cite{Gerstung:2020ktv} and the momentum dependence~\cite{Kohno:2018gby} of the $\Lambda$ potential from chiral effective field theory with $\Lambda NN$ three-body interaction and $\Lambda NN$-$\Sigma NN$ coupling.
 The LY-IV potential is constructed from the results of the $\Lambda$ potential in nuclear matter by the $G$-matrix calculation of the Nijmegen model F~\cite{Nagels:1976xq,Nagels:1978sc}.
 Although both the Chi3 and LY-IV potentials reproduce the binding energies of the hypernuclei from $^{13}_\Lambda \mathrm{C}$ to $^{208}_\Lambda \mathrm{Pb}$~\cite{Jinno:2023xjr}, they exhibit different behavior at high densities.
 The Chi3 potential is so repulsive at high densities that it avoids the appearance of the hyperons in the neutron stars~\cite{Gerstung:2020ktv}.
 On the other hand, the attractive nature of the LY-IV potential at high densities allows the appearance of hyperons in neutron stars.
 Therefore, distinguishing between Chi3 and LY-IV is important to advance the discussion on the hyperon puzzle of neutron stars.

 We construct the $\Lambda\alpha$ potential from the Skyrme-type $\Lambda$ potential in nuclear matter.
-For $\Lambda$ hypernuculei with the baryon number $A$, the Skyrme-Hartree-Fock equation for the single-particle wave function of the $i$th baryon $B_i$ is given as~\cite{Rayet:1976fs,Rayet:1981uj}
+For $\Lambda$ hypernuclei with the baryon number $A$, the Skyrme-Hartree-Fock equation for the single-particle wave function of the $i$th baryon $B_i$ is given as~\cite{Rayet:1976fs,Rayet:1981uj}

 where $\phi_i$, $\epsilon_i$, and $\bm{\sigma}$ are the single-particle wave function, the single-particle energy, and the Pauli matrices acting on the spin wave function, respectively.
 The effective mass $m_{B_i}^*$ and the single-particle potential $U_{B_i}$ for $B_i=\Lambda$ are defined as~\cite{Jinno:2023xjr}